scalabli/quo/docs/documentation.rst

 .. versionadded:: 2.0

-The help parameter is implemented in Click in a very special manner.
+The help parameter is implemented in quo in a very special manner.
-Unlike regular parameters it's automatically added by Click for any command and it performs automatic conflict resolution.
+Unlike regular parameters it's automatically added by quo for any command and it performs automatic conflict resolution.
 By default it's called ``--help``, but this can be changed.
 If a command itself implements a parameter with the same name, the default help parameter stops accepting